ajv-validator/ajv/CONTRIBUTING.md

 [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.

-Please do NOT report security vulnerability via GitHub issues.
+Please do NOT report security vulnerabilities via GitHub issues.

 #### <a name="changes"></a>Change proposals